-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 Read: Why America is uniquely unsuited to dealing with the coronavirus

 Kantor is one of a dozen health professionals across the country with whom I spoke this week.
 Taken together, those conversations reveal a federal government that has failed to protect, supply, and prepare the country and its cities.
-These health-care workers are looking with horror at the chaos in New York City, as evidence of what can happen to a vibrant city in the absence of national strategy and preparedness.
+These health-care workers are looking with horror at the chaos in New York City as evidence of what can happen to a vibrant city in the absence of national strategy and preparedness.
 As they struggle to avoid a similar crisis, they’re losing faith in the federal government, and resorting to their own improvised solutions.

 Louisiana, Kantor warned me when we spoke on March 30, is “in the exact situation, per capita, as New York City” and the state has witnessed one of the sharpest increases in coronavirus cases in the country.

 This is an “absurd situation where every state and every hospital is competing with each other to buy supplies from the private market and the government,” Kantor said.
-He compared the situation to “a crazy flea market,” and called it, “no way to manage a natural disaster like this.”
+He compared the situation to “a crazy flea market,” and called it “no way to manage a natural disaster like this.”

 Louisiana is leaning on its experience, trauma, and resilience from Hurricane Katrina.
 The state is currently building a massive health-care facility with 2,000 hospital beds for COVID-19 patients inside the New Orleans Convention Center.
 Across the street from the center, work is under way on a new 250-patient facility for people awaiting test results.
 “We are working at a breakneck pace to expand acute-care capacity,” Kantor said.